-Of particular concern is the continuing expansion in the number of rural people in developing countries on LFAL without market access, from nearly 300 million in 2000 to over 330 million in 2010.
-This critical population group appears to be increasing by over 1 per cent annually across the developing world, and at annual rates approaching 2 per cent in Latin America & Caribbean and South Asia and over 3 per cent in Sub-Saharan Africa.
+Of particular concern is the continuing expansion in the number of rural people in developing countries on less favored agricultural land without market access, from nearly 300 million in 2000 to over 330 million in 2010.
+This critical population group appears to be increasing by over 1% annually across the developing world, and at annual rates approaching 2% in Latin America & Caribbean and South Asia and over 3% in Sub-Saharan Africa.
 But there should also be concern over the growth in the rural population of developing countries on remote degraded agricultural land.
-This segment of the rural population appears to be expanding by over 1 per cent annually across the developing world, and at annual rates of 2 per cent in Latin America & Caribbean and South Asia and 4 per cent in Sub-Saharan Africa.
+This segment of the rural population appears to be expanding by over 1% annually across the developing world, and at annual rates of 2% in Latin America & Caribbean and South Asia and 4% in Sub-Saharan Africa.

 However, an encouraging trend is the growth in the population of developing countries on all improving agricultural land, even in some remote areas.
 In 2000, there were 1.3 billion people on improving agricultural land, which included 155 million people without market access.
 By 2010, there were over 1.5 billion people on improving agricultural land in developing countries, and the numbers in remote areas increased to 169 million people.
-These comprised 36 and 4 per cent of the rural population, respectively.
-Across a wide range of developing countries, as more rural people are located on LFAL, LFAA and degrading agricultural land, the result is an increase in the overall poverty rate.
-However, if the share of the rural population on improving agricultural land rises, then poverty is reduced.
-The most critical population groups appear to be rural populations on less favoured and degrading agricultural land without market access.
-If there is a substantial reduction in the share of the rural population on remote LFAL and degrading agricultural land, then poverty rates could fall across a wide range of developing countries.
+These comprised 36% and 4% of the rural population, respectively.